infosecstreams/huntress2023/warmups/Baking/README.md

 ## Writeup

-This was a fun quick challenege.
+This was a fun quick challenge.
 We want to bake "magic cookies" and it gives us a 120 hour timer.
 We obviously don't want to wait that long.
 The app returns a base64 encoded cookie with the "cooking information".
 We'll modify it and send it back to the server:

 ```shell
 $ echo 'eyJyZWNpcGUiOiAiTWFnaWMgQ29va2llcyIsICJ0aW1lIjogIjEwLzExLzIwMjMsIDEzOjA3OjIxIn0=' | base64 -d